Your Student Leadership Team

 I could go on forever about all the great times I’ve enjoyed as a pupil of St.Mary’s and, in a similar way, I wish my years in the school could last forever too.
 Although the thought of moving on to a new chapter excites me, there will always be a part of me that will never truly be able to accept moving on and leaving behind the second home and the second family that I have found in St. Mary’s and that I have come to cherish so fondly.
 Although I leave with the memories, friends and experiences formed between my first day of Year 8 and the last day of Year 14, I know that when I leave the school in June 2019 it will be an emotional day for me.

 HEAD GIRL'S ADDRESS

-I am pleased, as Head Girl, to have this opportunity to welcome you to St. Mary's Grammar School and to share with you my experience as a pupil of this outstanding school.
+As Head Girl, I am privileged to welcome you to St. Mary’s Grammar School and to use this opportunity to share with you my experience as a pupil in this truly wonderful school.

 Beginning my seventh and final year at St. Mary’s has encouraged me to look back upon the time I have spent in the school.
 I am honoured to be Head Girl of a school that has provided me with so much since I began as a Year 8 pupil.

 When I first entered the doors of St. Mary’s in September 2012, I wasn’t sure what to expect.
 Immediately, the values and ethos of the school could be felt: faith, respect, integrity, compassion and humility.
 Such values embraced me and I, in turn, embraced them.
 The six years I have spent here have more than lived up to the expectations I had when I first wore the famous St. Mary’s crest.